zsoltherpai/feather/README.md

   }
 }
 ```
-For best possible performance, dependencies should immutable, defined as @Singleton.
+For best possible performance, dependencies should be immutable and @Singleton.
 #####Footprint, performance, comparison#####
-Maintaining small footprint and high performance is in Feather's main focus.
+Small footprint and high performance is in Feather's main focus.
 - compared to [Guice] (https://github.com/google/guice "Guice"): 1/40 the library size, ~10x startup speed
 - compared to [Dagger](http://square.github.io/dagger): 1/4 the library size (of just Dagger's run-time part), ~2x startup speed